HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Top elements

-In 2019, the Markup chapter of the of the Web Almanac featured the most frequently used elements in reference to [Ian Hickson's work in 2005](https://web.archive.org/web/20060203031713/http://code.google.com/webstats/2005-12/elements.html).
+In 2019, the Markup chapter of the Web Almanac featured the most frequently used elements in reference to [Ian Hickson's work in 2005](https://web.archive.org/web/20060203031713/http://code.google.com/webstats/2005-12/elements.html).
 We found this useful and had a look at that data again:

 <figure markdown>
 | 2005 | 2019 | 2020 |